 There is no funding available for afterschool programs.
-If you are a working parent, you will have to pay for the cost of these programs out of the foster care boarding home payment.
-Expenditures up to \$400/year per child are permitted for music, art or dance lessons or for recreation/hobbies.
+You will have to pay for the cost of these programs out of the foster care boarding home payment. .

 RELIGIOUS ACTIVITIES

 We will pay for religious activities including attire for religious ceremonies.